 It makes no sense for people to show up at this point and say, “Well, ambiguity is the best thing and certainty is idolatry.”
 They’re kicking dirt on the graves of the faithful in the past.

 Why do we do this?
 Why do we take a couple of hundred Hispanic pastors and train them?
 So that they can take the Word of God and explain its meaning to their people.
-We’re doing it in Croatia, we’re doing it in Japan, we’re about to launch in Lebanon, wherever we go this is what we do because this is what people have to hear, right?
+We’re doing it in Croatia, we’re doing it in Japan, we’re about to launch in Lebanon.
+Wherever we go, this is what we do because this is what people have to hear, right?
+Well, okay.

 This article is also available and sold as a booklet.